Teenagers face existential angst as future plans in flux, others struggling too

 Teenagers have been showing a great deal of existential angst stemming from all sorts of future plans which are now in a state of flux and with very little sense of direction on how to proceed with their lives.
 Adults seem to suffer from increased levels of economic distress which have morphed into anxiety, depression, sleep & eating disorders and health conditions.
 Then, for the elderly there is an elevated sense of impending doom given that they are more susceptible to illnesses and this is compounded by actually seeing their friends dying.
 Across the board, responses to stress seem to have worsened especially amongst those who lack support.

-Grief and loss are being experienced for different reasons – loss of freedom for youngchildren as their movements and socialisation are curtailed, loss of dreams for young people on the cusp further education and employment, loss of economic opportunities for adults and loss of safety, health & friends for the elderly.
+Grief and loss are being experienced for different reasons – loss of freedom for young children as their movements and socialisation are curtailed, loss of dreams for young people on the cusp of further education and employment, loss of economic opportunities for adults and loss of safety, health & friends for the elderly.

 And where there are individuals, regardless of age, who have experienced the deaths of loved ones during this very trying time, there is a struggle to maintain composure and positivity because normal rituals and routines related to passing on have to be suspended.
 Many countries, ours included, have restricted the number of people who can come together in bereavement and family & friends may be prohibited from paying their last respects.
 As a result, pandemic related restrictions mean that we have all had to learn how to grieve in other ways as we honour our dead and come to terms with their passing.